| |

 Seomyeon

-A bustling area of Busan located near the city center.
-Home to many shopping centers, restaurants, and entertainment venues.
+A bustling area of Busan located near the city center, it is home to many shopping centers, restaurants, and entertainment venues.

-The streets are filled with locals and tourists alike as they explore what this vibrant district has to offer.
-Seomyeon is known for its nightlife, with bars, karaoke rooms, and nightclubs that stay open until late into the night.
+The streets are filled with locals and tourists alike as they explore this vibrant district’s offerings.
+Seomyeon is known for its nightlife, with bars, karaoke rooms, and nightclubs that stay open late into the night.

 There are also plenty of places to shop during the day in Seomyeon’s numerous department stores and malls.
-If you want a taste of traditional Korean culture, there are several temples in the area worth visiting for an exciting experience.
+If you want a taste of traditional Korean culture, several temples in the area are worth visiting for an exciting experience.

 SAVE OR PIN FOR LATER!